WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 # Writing Your Own Wallaroo Python Partitioned Stateful Application

 In this section, we will go over how to write a partitioned stateful application with the Wallaroo Python API.
-If you haven't reviewed the simple state application and simple stateful application examples, you can find them [here](writing-your-own-application.md) and [here](writing-your-own-stateful-application.md).
+If you haven't reviewed the simple stateless application and simple stateful application examples, you can find them [here](writing-your-own-application.md) and [here](writing-your-own-stateful-application.md).

 ## Partitioning